Spouse and Fiance(e) Visas

 The financial requirement is waived where the sponsor is in receipt of a specific Disability living allowance Severe disablement allowance, Industrial injury benefit, Attendance allowance, Carer’s allowance, Police Injury Pension.
 The couple, however, will have to provide specified evidence that the settled partner is able to maintain and accommodate themselves, the applicant and any dependents with adequate maintenance without recourse to public funds.
 The adequate maintenance which has been interpreted by the British courts as a level of income which is equivalent to or greater than the “income support” level.

-If you are applying from within the UK, you may be able to switch into Spouse/Marriage visa without having to meet the financial requirement.
-You will however need demonstrate that there are insurmountable obstacles to your return to your country of origin with your partner.
-If successful, you will be put on a ten (10) year route to settlement requiring extension of stay every two and a half (2.5) years.
-Such applications are based on paragraph EX.1., of the Immigration Rules.
+Also, for if you are applying from inside the UK, you may be able to switch into the spouse visa without having to meet the financial requirement if there are insurmountable obstacles to your return to your country of origin with your partner.

 Following the judgement in MM v SSHD – the test case challenging income threshold of £18600 for spouse visa applicants – the UKVI has issued some amendments to the rules for cases involving children and new guidance on the assessment of other sources of income.